Why 5-Minute Timers Work: Psychology Behind Short Focus Bursts

 When faced with a daunting task, our brain's natural response is often resistance.
 The 5-minute timer works by bypassing this resistance through a psychological trick: it makes the commitment seem minimal.
 "I'll just work on this for 5 minutes" doesn't trigger the same avoidance mechanisms as "I need to complete this entire project."

 This approach leverages what psychologists call the "Zeigarnik Effect" — the tendency for interrupted or incomplete tasks to stay in our memory.
 Once we've started a task for 5 minutes, our brain naturally wants to continue until completion.
+This psychological principle makes the 5-minute pomodoro timer particularly effective for initiating work sessions.

 Overcoming Procrastination with the 5-Minute Rule